imagekit-developer/imagekit-android/README.md

 * [`ImageKit`](#ImageKit) for defining options like `urlEndpoint`, `publicKey` or `authenticationEndpoint` for the application to use.
 * `ImageKitURLConstructor` for [constructing image urls](#constructing-image-urls).
 * `ImageKitUploader`for client-side [file uploading](#file-upload).
+* `UploadPolicy` for setting a set of policy constraints that need to be validated for an upload request to be executed.
+* `ImagePreprocess` to set the parameters for preprocessing the image to be uploaded.
+* `VideoPreprocess` to set the parameters for preprocessing the video to be uploaded.

 ## ImageKit
 In order to use the SDK, you need to provide it with a few configuration parameters.